 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion issuance of the Installation Environmental License and environmental studies.
 D.1.5 D.1.6 visit regarding environmental studies, Installation and Environmental Licenses - /22/, /23/, /24/ and /25/.
 Therefore, CL 17 is considered closed.
 CL 18 Local stakeholders, such as the Municipal governments and City Councils, State Attorney, State and Municipal Environmental Agencies, the Brazilian forum of NGOs and communities associations, were invited to comment on the project, in accordance with the requirements of Resolution 1 of the Brazilian DNA.
 However, as per Resolution #7 (5 March 2008) the project participant is requested to invited federal attorney.
 E.1.1 E.1.2 E.1.3 The local stakeholder consultation process was done twice.
 The reason for that was that during the Validation process, the rules established by the Brazilian DNA to perform the local stakeholder consultation process were modified and as a consequence, following an advice of the DNA itself, the process was redone, according to the new rules.
 The PDD was updated with the information regarding both local stakeholder process.
 As a consequence of the changes in the requirements made by the Brazilian DNA regarding the local stakeholder consultation process, a new invitation process for comments from local stakeholders was developed by the project participant.
-Project participant provided copies of the invitation letters sent to local stakeholders and the comments received were included in the PDD (Version 03 of 14 May 2009) /2/.
+Project participant provided copies of the invitation letters sent to local stakeholders and the comments received were included in the PDD (Version 04 of 30 March 2010) /2/.
 Therefore, CL 18 is considered closed.
 CL 19 The letters sent to the local stakeholders and the comments received are to be provided for evidence.
 E.1.1 E.1.2 E.1.3 E.1.4 The letters sent to the local stakeholders and the comments received were provided during the validation visit.
-Project participant provided copies of the invitation letters sent to local stakeholders and the comments received were included in the PDD (Version 03 of 14 May 2009) /2/.
+Project participant provided copies of the invitation letters sent to local stakeholders and the comments received were included in the PDD (Version 04 of 30 March 2010) /2/.
 Therefore, CL 19 is considered closed.
-CL 20 Section C.1.2 of the PDD (Version 03 of 14 May 2009) states that the expected operational lifetime of the project activity is 40 years.
-Therefore, project participants are C.1.1 The information regarding the lifetime of the project activity was based on the experience of the project participant and the commonly estimated in the sector for this issue.
-Documental evidence for DNV was able to verify, through documental evidence issued by Eletrobrás /13/, that the average lifetime for small hydro power plants in Brazil is estimated to be 50 years.
-Therefore, the
+CL 20 Section C.1.2 of the PDD (Version 04 of 30 March 2010) states that the expected operational lifetime of the project activity is C.1.1 The information regarding the lifetime of the project activity was based on the experience of the project participant and the commonly estimated in the sector DNV was able to verify, through documental evidence issued by Eletrobrás /13/, that the average lifetime for small hydro power plants in Brazil is